ucdavisdatalab/therm-d_fly_detection/README.md

 `temperature`    | estimated temperature at the box center, in degrees Celsius

-The file is a comma-separated values (CSV) file, which can be read and analyzed with data analysis software such as Excel, Tableau, Python, and R. The TOML config file also provides a setting to save the file in [Parquet][] format.
+The file is a comma-separated values (CSV) file, which can be read and analyzed with data analysis software such as Excel, Tableau, Python, and R.

+> [!NOTE]
+>
+> The TOML config file also provides a setting to save the file in [Parquet][]
-Parquet is an open-standard for data exchange that provides [several benefits][benefits-parquet] over CSV files.
+> format.
+Parquet is an open-standard for data exchange that provides [several
+> benefits][benefits-parquet] over CSV files.

 [Parquet]: https://parquet.apache.org/
 [benefits-parquet]: https://ucdavisdatalab.github.io/workshop_reproducible_research/chapters/03_case_by_case_core.html#use-file-formats-effectively